Nche-Emmanuel-7/KEEP-UP/README.md

 organises spending categories properly, and provides quick analysis for understanding financial behaviour comfortably.

 ## *📌 Project Goal*
-The main goal of Smart Wallet is to provide a simple platform that allows users to record expenses quickly, view spending clearly, and understand financial habits without stress, confusion, or unnecessary steps.
+The main goal of Keep-Up is to provide a simple platform that allows users to record expenses quickly, view spending clearly, and understand financial habits without stress, confusion, or unnecessary steps.
 This project aims to support students and everyday users by encouraging responsible financial habits, reducing unnecessary spending, and offering easy tools that help plan budgets, make smarter choices, and strengthen long-term financial discipline.